Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

 Following it, we have the section headers.
 The first header is always a null one.
-Here we can see that we have the headers for the `.data` and `.text` sections, that we have written in our assembly code, but we also have some other sections that hold, respectively, the strings for the name of the sections headers, the symbols, the string for the symbol names and such, and lastly the relocations for the .text section.
+Here we can see that we have the headers for the `.data` and `.text` sections that we have written in our assembly code.
+But we also have some other sections that hold, respectively, the strings for the name of the sections headers, the symbols, the string for the symbol names and such, and lastly the relocations for the .text section.

-Each section header tells some information about the section, and points to where its content is in the file.
+Each section header tells some information about the section, like where its content is in the file.
+It may also be linked to another section (like `.symtab` has a link to the table that contains the symbol names).

 The readelf can pretty print the contents of some sections, as we will see in a moment, but you can also use `-x` to view they hex dump:

 ```shell
 $ readelf hello.o -x .shstrtab